 - Hwang, A. and Hoey, J. (2012).
-Smart home, the next generation: closing the gap between users and technology [Full paper].
+Smart home, the next generation: closing the gap between users and technology [full paper].
 AAAI Technical Report FS-12-01, AI for Gerontechnology, 2012 AAAI Fall Symposium, November 2-4, 2012 at Arlington, Virginia, USA.

-- Hwang, A., Truong, K., and Mihailidis, A. (2012).
-Using participatory design to determine the needs of informal caregivers for smart home user interfaces [Full paper].
+- Hwang, A., Truong, K., & Mihailidis, A. (2012).
+Using participatory design to determine the needs of informal caregivers for smart home user interfaces [full paper].
 2012 6th International Conference on Pervasive Computing Technologies for Healthcare (pp. 41-48), May 21-24, 2012 at San Diego, California, USA.

 Amy Hwang, University of Toronto